Can Minors Get an Abortion in Illinois Without Parental Consent?

 How do I schedule an appointment?

 Call The Center for Women at (708) 450-4545 to schedule.
-You can call on your own — a parent does not need to be involved.
+You can call on your own, and a parent does not need to be involved.
 Same-day, evening, and weekend appointments are available.

 The Center for Women is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
 The cost is $380 and covers your appointment, ultrasound, medications, and follow-up visit.
 Cash payment is accepted.